E-Invoicing and Real-Time Reporting in India - Fundamentals

 What are the time limits for e-invoice generation in India?

 Although there were no prescribed time limits set by the GST law for e-invoice generation.
-However, inline with an advisory note issued by the GSTN, businesses with an aggregate turnover geater than or equal to ₹ 100 crore must generate e-invoices for tax invoices and credit-debit notes within seven days of the invoice date.
+However, inline with an advisory note issued by the GSTN, businesses with an aggregate turnover geater than or equal to ₹ 100 crore must generate e-invoices for tax invoices and credit-debit notes within thirty days of the invoice date.
+The Goods and Services Tax Network (GSTN) issued an advisory, imposing a 30-day time limit for reporting invoices on the Invoice Registration Portals (IRPs).
+Earlier the GSTN had planned to impose a 7 day time limit for reporting e-invoices on the IRP portals (Refer the old update here) which is now 30days as per the latest advisory.

 For other taxpayers (less than aggregate turnover ₹ 100 crore) there is no specified time limit for generating e-invoices however, it is recommended to generate e-invoices approximately a week before filing GST returns that details of e-invoices can be pre-populated.

-It is to be noted that the 7-day time limit to report e-invoices on the Invoice Registration Portals (IRPs) has been postponed by 3 months from the originally planned date of May 1, 2023.
-The precise date of the implementation should be announced soon.
+It should be noted that the 30 days time limit to report e-invoices on the Invoice Registration Portals (IRPs) has been postponed by 3 months from the originally planned date of May 1, 2023.
+The precise date of the implementation should be announced soon (as per the latest advisory of the GSTN, the new time limit of 30 days is expected to be implemented from November 1, 2023.)

 👉Learn more about the advisory note issued by GSTN imposing a time limit for e-invoice generation in Fonoa’s blog post.